pc-aide/AWS/Other Services AWS.md

 16) [Amazon Redshift](https://docs.aws.amazon.com/redshift/)
   * Amazon Redshift is a fast, scalable **data warehouse** that makes it simple and cost-effective to analyze all of your data across your data warehouse and data lake.
+  * Terminology:
+    * Data Warehouse
+      * A data warehose is a **subject-oriented, integrated, time-variant & non-volatile** collection of data in support of organisation's decision-making process
   * Acronym
     * SQL - Simple Query Language
     * OLAP - On-line Analytical Processing